fedidat/resume/src/resume_en.md

 ## Experience
 June 2015 - present: **Military service in Israeli Air Force, Ofek unit**

-* Java programmer (including officer's course)
+* Java programmer, with permanent on-call responsibility for the core of a mission-critical system
+* Officer training, reached the rank of captain

 April.
 2014 - June 2015: **Military service in Israeli C4I Corps**

 * CTO & Chief Engineer branch: researcher and prototype maker
 * Matspen unit: SAP ERP BI/BW and web reports developer

 2012 - 2013: **Assistant teacher at the Jerusalem College of Technology**